Straight Line Crazy

 Captioned: Tuesday 31 May 2022, 7.30pm

 Ralph Fiennes has enjoyed an extensive career in theatre, film and television as well as producing and directing film.
-He was last on stage at the National Theatre in Antony and Cleopatra.
+He was last on stage at The Bridge in David Hare’s Beat the Devil, directed by Nicholas Hytner, and recently toured in The Four Quartets which has a London run from 18 November 2021.
 Fiennes was previously directed by Hytner as Edmund in King Lear for the Royal Shakespeare Company.
-His many other theatre credits include Hamlet, Ivanov, Richard II and Coriolanus for the Almeida, The Master Builder, God of Carnage and Faith Healer.
+His many other theatre credits include Hamlet, Ivanov, Richard II and Coriolanus for the Almeida, Antony and Cleopatra, The Master Builder, God of Carnage and Faith Healer.
 His many film credits include Schindler’s List, The English Patient, The Constant Gardener, The Grand Budapest Hotel and the roles of Lord Voldemort in the Harry Potter films and M in Skyfall and Spectre.
 He has also directed three feature films – Coriolanus, The Invisible Woman and The White Crow.
 Fiennes’ forthcoming films include The King’s Man, The Dig, The Forgiven and No Time To Die.

 Nicholas Hytner is Co-Director of The Bridge Theatre where he has directed Young Marx, Julius Caesar, Allelujah!, Alys, Always, A Midsummer Night’s Dream, Two Ladies, Beat the Devil, The Shrine, Bed Among the Lentils, A Christmas Carol and Bach & Sons.
 From 2003 to 2015, he was Director of the National Theatre where his productions included Henry V, His Dark Materials, The History Boys, Stuff Happens, Henry IV, Parts 1 & 2, Much Ado About Nothing, One Man, Two Guvnors, Collaborators, Timon of Athens and Othello.